bdadeveloper1/holly-take-home-brandon/ARCHITECTURE.md

 ## Conclusion

-In this take-home I ended up building a slick Next.js chat interface wired to a tiny “medallion” JSON pipeline that I wrote in TypeScript.
+In this take-home I built a nice Next.js chat interface wired to a tiny “medallion” JSON pipeline that I wrote in TypeScript.
 I spent most of my time normalizing messy job descriptions and salary data into a deterministic Gold file, then wrote a lightweight parser + fuzzy matching search so that I only ever pass the single matching job into the LLM.
 Along the way I learned how powerful a simple Bronze→Silver→Gold approach can be for both reproducibility and performance, and why stripping commas before parseFloat matters!

 The biggest challenges were wrangling free-form text fields—splitting out KSAs and duties—and handling inconsistent salary formats in JSON, all while staying inside a 2–3 hour window.
 I got really into this so I definitely went over in time.
 I also had to balance prompt size (to control token costs) with giving the model enough context to answer accurately.